iniyanijoseph/iniyanijoseph.github.io/public/papers/fairdivisionsurvey/main.typ

 = Preliminaries
 Let $NNN$ be a set of agents with $abs(NNN) = n$ and $MMM$ be a set of goods with $abs(MMM) = m$.
 Each agent $i in NNN$ possesses a valuation function $v_i : 2^cal(MMM) -> RR_(>=0)$, representing their value of each bundle of goods within $S subset.eq MMM$.
 It is assumed that for each agent $i in NNN$ that $v_i (emptyset) = 0$.
 For simplicity, we write $v_i ({g})$ as $v_i (g)$ for individual items $g in MMM$.
 The valuation function is usually taken to be additive, meaning that an agent's value of a $S$ is equal to the sum of the agent's values of the individual goods.
 Formally, $v_i (S) = sum_(g in S) v_i (g)$.
 For more general contexts, the valuation function is taken as monotone, i.e., that $v_i (S) <= v_i (T)$ for all $S subset.eq T subset.eq MMM$.
 In this survey, we focus on the additive context, however several of the results hold for monotone valuations as well.

 An allocation $X$ is a partition $MMM$ into $n$ disjoint sets and assign each partition to an agent $i in NNN$.
 The subset of $MMM$ assigned to agent $i$ (called $i$'s bundle) is denoted $X_i$, and each agent $i$'s valuation of their own bundle is $i$'s "utility".
-The goal of fair division is to take a tuple $(NNN, MMM, angle.l v_1, ..., v_n angle.r)$ and to compute a "fair" allocation efficiently.
+The goal of fair division is to take a tuple $(NNN, MMM, chevron.l v_1, ..., v_n chevron.r)$ and to compute a "fair" allocation efficiently.
 To this end, there are several notions of fairness.
 Computing fair allocations efficiently is not always known to be possible, or is hard, so the valuation functions are restricted.
 We primarily focus on two settings, that of identical valuations where $forall_(i in NNN) v_i = v$, and binary valuations where $v_i ({g}) in {0, 1}$.
 In these contexts, several notions become easier to compute.

 = Envy
 Arguably, the gold standard of fair division is envy freeness (EF), where no agent would like another's bundle more than their own.
 Formally, $forall_(i, j in NNN) v_i (X_i) >= v_i (X_j)$.
 If this is not the case, (i.e. $v_i (X_i) < v_i (X_j)$), $i$ is said to "envy" "$j$".
 It is clear that for discrete goods, this does not always exist, as seen in the following counterexample: